terragraph/terragraph-planner/docs/algorithm/line_of_sight/Confidence_Level.md

 # Confidence Level

-The confidence level describes how confident the planner is about the valid LOS links.
-To compute it, we introduce the “max Fresnel radius”, which means the maximum radius of a Fresnel zone without obstruction.
-With the cylindrical model, it’s simplified as the shortest distance from nearest obstruction to the center line.
+It is possible to allow links that have obstructions to still be declared valid LOS, particularly if those obstructions are near the boundary of the Fresnel zone.

+In addition to the Fresnel radius used by the model ($F_1$), we also compute the first obstruction radius ($F_o$).
+The confidence level, $C$, refers to the ratio of the latter to the former:

 $$
-ConfidenceLevel = \frac{MaxFresnelRadius}{ActualFresnelRadius}
+C = \frac{F_o}{F_1}
 $$

+Therefore, links without any obstructions have a confidence level of 1.
+Links with obstructions on the direct LOS signal path have confidence level of 0.

+The first obstruction radius depends on the model that is being used.
+It is the radius of the largest cylinder or ellipsoid that can be constructed without any obstructions.
+For the cylindrical model, it is simply the shortest distance from the nearest obstruction to the direct LOS signal path.

-Users can set a threshold of the confidence level, which is the minimal confidence level of a valid LOS.
+Users can set a threshold for the confidence level, which is the minimal confidence level required for a valid LOS.
+Decreasing the level provides more valid LOS links but with greater risk that those links do not have actual LOS during field surveys.